Antibiotics save lives all over the world.

 Antibiotics are broadly classified by the following groups:

-- Tetracyclines: Tetracyclines, including doxycycline (Monodox), can be prescribed for common conditions like acne, respiratory infections, and more.
+- Tetracyclines: Tetracyclines, including doxycycline are prescribed for conditions like acne, respiratory infections, and more.

-- Cephalosporins: Antibiotics in this class, such as cephalexin, treat a wide range of infections ranging from strep throat to meningitis and other more serious infections.
+- Cephalosporins: Antibiotics in this class, such as cephalexin, treat a wide range of infections ranging from skin infections to meningitis and other more serious infections.

 - Aminoglycosides: Often employed in hospitals, aminoglycosides are typically only used for severe illnesses given their potential for significant side effects.
 Examples include gentamicin and tobramycin.

 - Sulfonamides: Rather than kill bacteria, sulfonamides stop their growth and then let your immune system do the rest.
 One commonly used sulfonamide, trimethoprim-sulfamethoxazole (Bactrim), is typically used for UTIs and skin infections.

 - Tablets or capsules